Regaining control, BEFORE things get out of hand, can be one of the most important decisions a person can make.

 - Work performance drops, or grades drop significantly

-- Significant decrease in social, non-computer related activities
+- Significant decrease in social, non-screen related activities

 - Major sleep problems